opendocsg/slw-judgments-backfill/2008_SGHC_78/report.md

 Dr Chew: It would not be a contraindication to cyclophotocoagulation which does not require direct visualization of the ciliary body.
 It’s put over an anatomical landmark a few millimetres behind the cornea limbus, so consequently, the ciliary body is not usually directly visualized.
 It’s just placed in about the right position.

 68     At the end of the day, it must be recognised that the DC, as a body made up of medical professionals, had scrupulously evaluated expert opinion from both parties and it was well entitled to prefer the expert evidence rendered by AP Chew over that of Dr Cheah.
-In _Sakthivel Punithavathi v PP_ [2007] 2 SLR 983, the court outlined the approach which should be adopted by the courts in dealing with conflicting expert evidence (at [75]):
+In _Sakthivel Punithavathi v PP_ <span class="citation">[2007] 2 SLR 983</span>, the court outlined the approach which should be adopted by the courts in dealing with conflicting expert evidence (at [75]):

  Generally speaking, the court should also scrutinise the credentials and relevant experience of the experts in their professed and acknowledged areas of expertise.
 Not all experts are of equal authority and/or reliability. ...
 [A]n expert with ... relevant clinical experience may often prove to be more credible and reliable on “hands-on” issues ...